pnorbert/adiosvm/README.txt

      $ vi ~/.bashrc
      increase HISTSIZE (to 5000) and HISTFILESIZE (to 10000)

+   - Turn off screen saver and lock
+     System Settings / Brightness and Lock
+     Turn off screen when inactive for: Never
+     Lock: off

 4. Shared folder between your host machine and the VM (optional) This is not needed for tutorial, just if you want to share files between host and vm.